George H. W. Bush broccoli comments: Comments and analysis

 Eric Ostermeier, a researcher at the Humphrey School of Public Affairs, recorded seventy instances where Bush had mentioned his hatred of the vegetable during his presidency.
-In May 1991, Bush's thyroid condition was diagnosed to be Graves' disease.
+In May 1991, Bush was diagnosed with Graves' disease.
 It led many Americans to write letters to Bush, insisting that he eat more broccoli due to its health benefits.
 Bush's comments on broccoli, along with an incident in which he vomited on the prime minister of Japan, Kiichi Miyazawa, were seen as examples of Bush's tendency for political gaffes.

 Aftermath

 Hillary Clinton and Tipper Gore, wives of Democratic nominees for president and vice president Bill Clinton and Al Gore, were seen holding a sign which stated: "Let's put broccoli in the White House again".
 In 2001, Bush's son and the 43rd president George W. Bush received substantial media attention after he gave a thumbs-down to broccoli on a state visit to Mexico; Mexico's president Vicente Fox was a keen broccoli-grower.

 At an anti-obesity event for children in 2013, Barack Obama, the 44th president, announced that his favorite food was broccoli.
 These remarks were contrasted with those of Bush.
-However, many questioned the veracity of his comments; Comedy Central tweeted "Obama tells kid journalist his favorite food is broccoli.
-And his favorite activity is lying to children".
-He had also been seen eating junk food, burgers, and hot dogs throughout the campaign trail.

-After leaving the office, Bush occasionally mentioned his dislike of broccoli.
+After leaving office, Bush occasionally mentioned his dislike of broccoli.
 George W. Bush mentioned his father's dislike of broccoli in a eulogy at his 2018 funeral.